mouseless/json-concepts/buildrjs/specs/005-zero-or-more.md

 # Zero or More

-Just like `+`, `*` constraint also requires an array of concept instances in data file, except now it can be an empty array.
+Just like `+`, `*` constraint also requires an array of instances in data file, except now it can be an empty array.

 Changing parameter concept to `$parameter*` will allow zero or more parameters under service concept;